phreaknik/phonon-network/README.md

 #### `assetId` (ETH ONLY)

 An index for the type of asset on the smart contract.
-This is specific to the on-chain smart contract in question (see: On-Chain Settlements section).
+This is specific to the on-chain smart contract in question (see: *On-Chain Settlements* section).
 An asset index must be unique on a combination of the address of the contract and an index of a specific token on that contract.
-It is assumed that a uint32 is large enough to capture all asset ids in a given contract, since those asset ids must be set by the contract manager/owner.
+It is assumed that a uint32 is large enough to capture all asset ids in a given contract.

 #### `amount`